YOU can help your child overcome learning disabilities and learn to read, write, or do math, at home, even if you have NO teaching background.

-I helped my sons overcome their learning disabilities, including dyslexia, dysgraphia, ADHD, and more.
-There are things you can do at home to help your child too!
+I helped my sons overcome their learning disabilities, by designing great individualized education programs.
+I’m confident you can help your child too!

-Launch Your Learning Abled Kid’s Educational Success Story Today by using the resources provided throughout the Learning Abled Kids website to get your child on the right track.
+You can launch Your Child’s Education Success Story Today by using the resources provided throughout the Learning Abled Kids website.

 1) Go after your school like a momma bear, waving the IDEA Laws and demanding an adequate and appropriate education for your child,